-If you have more features like lighting and dimmer switches you will have more cables in the wall.
+If you have more features like lighting and dimmer switches you will have more cables on the wall.

 I like to remove one wire at a time for a direct replacement.
-This way you wont get confused on which wire goes where.
+This way you won’t get confused about which wire goes where.